ModelEarth/projects/hub/README-REPO-CHANGES.md

 ## Maintenance

-To add more repositories in the future:
+To Add more repositories in the future:
-1. Edit `repos.csv` to add new entries
+1. Edit `repos.csv` to Add new entries
 2. Update hardcoded fallback list in `issues.js`

 To remove repositories: